GSA/Section508.gov/_pages/content-pages/2021-09-30-iaaf-biographies.md

       <em><span>Training & Outreach Director</span></em><br /><span>General Services Administration (GSA)</span>
     </p>
     <p>
       <span>In January of 2018, Yvette began serving as the Director, Government-wide Accessibility Training & Outreach.
-In this role, she manages a variety of program responsibilities which include but aren’t limited to: identifying program needs by comparing training material and developing training courses, reviewing training/program implementation plans to assess risk and feasibility, and providing strategic planning decisions on training courses and outreach to meet Section 508 needs.
+In this role, she manages a variety of program responsibilities, which include but aren’t limited to: identifying program needs by comparing training material and developing training courses, reviewing training/program implementation plans to assess risk and feasibility, and providing strategic planning decisions on training courses and outreach to meet Section 508 needs.
 Prior to this she served as the Deputy Program Manager and Operations Manager for the .Gov Internet Domain where she controlled policy promulgation, provided policy administration and oversaw the federal internet backbone for over 10 years.</span>
     </p>
     <p>
       <em><span>Speaker: </span></em><a href="{{site.baseurl}}/iaaf/agenda-2021#d3c"><em><span>Welcome to Section 508 (for new members)</span></em></a>